huggingface/accelerate/docs/source/accelerator.rst

     an "AS IS" BASIS, WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-Quick tour
+Accelerator
 =======================================================================================================================

-Let's have a quick look at the 🤗 Accelerate
+The :class:`~accelerate.Accelerator` is the main class provided by 🤗 Accelerate.

+.. autoclass:: accelerate.Accelerator
+    :members: